RN Registered Nurse - Operating Room - Monroeville Surgery Center - Casual

 More than 310 million surgeries — elective and emergent — happen globally every year.
 As an operating room (OR) nurse, you’re part of an interdisciplinary team that helps keep patients safe during surgical procedures.
-These registered nurses (RNs) are also referred to as perioperative nurses.
+Registered nurses (RNs) in this specialty are also referred to as perioperative nurses.
 They can go by a few additional names that indicate what their particular role is within the OR:

 - Scrub nurses prepare the OR for patients.
 They sterilize the room and equipment, and might pass supplies to the surgeon during the case.